JSmith1826/BB_parks/Notes.md

+### NIGHT 12-15
+    Made some good progress in Tableau, made some nice graphics, didn't post anything scraped the mhsaa website to get a list of all HS that competed in the 2022 state tournment total schools is 595 so my 155 plotted HS fields is over a quarter of them

+    - also have a table of all college teams with their divisions in the school_info folder
+        - roughly 60 college programs, some are probably outdated
+        - I have 10-15 college stadiums already plotted

 ### Goals for today Thursday 12-15
     Produce charts and post on r/dataisbeautiful
-        - Chart 1 - all HS fields (+ Muni) with HS fields sized according to enrollment, color on division. add MLB stadiums for context (with team logos)
+        XX DONE- Chart 1 - all HS fields (+ Muni) with HS fields sized according to enrollment, color on division. add MLB stadiums for context (with team logos)
-        - Chart 2 - map of all high school and muni fields base location on home plate - need to seperate those into lat and long columns
+        XX DONE - Chart 2 - map of all high school and muni fields base location on home plate - need to seperate those into lat and long columns
         - Chart 3 - Pro and college fields in the state with the DI, pro, and MLB team logos
-            - currently don't have all of the college teams. compile list of all colleges in state with baseball teams break them down by level start new table for start mapping the unmapped fields Write stack overflow post to ask for help with measuring geometries need help understanding if my projection is correct when using the shapely.distance method help understanding the hausdorff_distance and how to use it
+            - currently don't have all of the college teams.
+                XXX DONE - SEE ABOVE - compile list of all colleges in state with baseball teams break them down by level
+                        start new table for
+                    --------->   start mapping the unmapped fields

+    Write stack overflow post to ask for help with measuring geometries need help understanding if my projection is correct when using the shapely.distance method help understanding the hausdorff_distance and how to use it